Active

 Georgia Power Analysis

-Smart Usage has a second component: a demand charge, set by the single worst one-hour draw of the month — any hour, any day.
-Not just the 2–7pm window.
-Which means pre-cooling the house before 2pm saves on-peak energy costs but does nothing for demand if the worst load lands on a Saturday evening.
+Smart Usage has a second component most people ignore: a demand charge, set by the single worst one-hour draw of the month — any hour, any day, not just the 2–7pm window.
+A single high hour can outweigh careful behavior during the rest of the month.
+Pre-cooling before 2pm saves on-peak energy costs but does nothing for demand if the worst load lands on a Saturday evening.

 What Changed